Procrastination at work: Why it happens and how to stop it ruining your productivity

 When you see an employee procrastinating, it can be tempting to just write them off as lazy or easily distracted.
 But procrastination is actually a psychological response to negative feelings.
 You might remember a time when you put something off because the thought of doing it filled you with boredom or even dread.

-Procrastination at work can be a huge problem for people who struggle with anxiety or self-doubt.
+Avoiding procrastination at work can be easier said than done.
+Procrastination-related bad habits can be a huge problem for people who struggle with anxiety or self-doubt.
 Many people who procrastinate are actually perfectionists who might put off finishing a task for fear of seeing the flaws in their own work.

 What this means is that procrastination is basically avoidant behaviour that people fall into to protect themselves from a flood of negative emotion.
 This is why sinking into a pit of procrastination can feel so deceptively good.